4thabang/4thabang/README.md

 Thabang | 19 | MCR, UK - SF, USA

 Hey!
-My name is Thabang - pronounced 'Ta-bang' - I am a startup founder and full-stack developer.
+My name is Thabang - pronounced 'Ta-bang' - I’m a backend engineer with a keen eye for frontend design and intuitive state management

 ### 🚀 Working On:
 I am currently working on [deploi.ai](https://github.com/deploiai).